Tail Optimality and Performance Analysis of the Nudge*(M) Scheduling Algorithm: The Asymptotic Tail Improvement Ratio of Nudge*

-In the next section we prove that Nudge-$M$ with $M=M_{opt}$ maximizes the ATIR in $\mathcal{F}$.
-To illustrate that the gains over Nudge-$K$, studied in \cite{vanhoudt_nudge}, are often substantial we compare the ATIR of Nudge-$K$ and Nudge-$M$ in Figure \ref{fig:ATIRcomp} with $K=M=K_{opt}$ when both job sizes are exponential.
-The ATIR of Nudge-$M$ is clearly much higher, especially under high loads $\lambda$.
-We further note that even higher ATIR values can often be achieved for Nudge-$M$, for instance by making the type-2 job sizes more variable.
+In Section \ref{sec:opt} we prove that Nudge*$(M)$ with $M=M_{opt}$ maximizes the ATIR in $\mathcal{F}$.
+To illustrate that the gains over Nudge$^1(K)$, studied in \citep{vanhoudt_nudge}, are often substantial we look at the ATIR of Nudge*$(M)$ over Nudge$^1(K)$ in Figure \ref{fig:ATIRKcont} with $K=M=M_{opt}$ when both job sizes are exponential.
+The ATIR of Nudge*$(M)$ is clearly much higher, especially under high loads $\lambda$.
+We further note that even higher ATIR values can often be achieved for Nudge*$(M)$, for instance by making the type-2 job sizes more variable.
+Figure \ref{fig:ATIRMcont} shows the ATIR of $\gamma$-Boost over Nudge*$(M)$.
+While $\gamma$-Boost further improves the ATIR over Nudge*$(M)$, the gains are less pronounced compared to the gains of Nudge*$(M)$ over Nudge$^1(K)$ (especially at high loads).
+Further, in the next section we show that the ATIR over FCFS of Nudge*$(M)$ and of $\gamma$-Boost converge to the same quantity when $\lambda$ tends to one.

-\subsection{Heavy Traffic Regime}
+\section{Heavy Traffic Regime}